Best Google Pixel 6 Pro cases 2021

 Best Google Pixel 6 Pro cases Android Central 2021

-The Google Pixel 6 Pro is here with astounding camera upgrades, instant dictation and translation thanks to Google Tensor, and a curved 6.7-inch screen with a variable refresh rate.
-As anyone who's ever owned a curved-screen phone knows, protecting the sides of that phone is crucial to keep the phone intact and alive, and so here are the best Pixel 6 Pro cases for keeping your shiny new flagship safe.
+The Google Pixel 6 Pro is here with outstanding camera upgrades, instant dictation/translation thanks to Google Tensor, and a curved 6.7-inch screen with a variable refresh rate.
+Anyone who's ever owned a curved-screen phone knows, protecting the sides of that phone is crucial to keep it intact and alive.
+With that in mind, here are the best Pixel 6 Pro cases to keep your shiny new flagship safe.

-- Slim but secure: Spigen Liquid Air Armor Designed for Google Pixel 6 Pro
+- Slim, but secure: Spigen Liquid Air Armor Designed for Google Pixel 6 Pro

 - Terrific two-tone: Caseology Parallax Protective Case Compatible with Google Pixel 6 Pro